WHERE THERE'S A WILL, THERE'S A WAY...TO LEAVE A LEGACY*

 Corine Adams Baines captured the essence of Jesus’ teaching through her life and in death.
 Corine had a concern for people that she shared with her husband Thomas who ministered as a medical doctor.
 Beyond the means and measure with which Thomas and Corine were able to demonstrate an outward focus on others during their lifetimes, further evidence of the Baines’ interest in people and the needs of other came courtesy of Corine’s Last Will and Testament.

 Through her Will, Corine Baines demonstrated that “where your treasure is, there will be your heart also” (Matthew 6:21).
-In addition to several specific charitable bequests to medical-related entities, Corine not only provided financial blessings from her estate to the senior adult ministries of several churches in Mississippi and Texas, but also to a residential home for senior adults in Mississippi.
+In addition to several specific charitable bequests to medical-related entities, Corine not only provided financial blessings from her estate to the senior adult ministries of several churches in Mississippi and Texas, but also to a residential home for senior adults in Mississippi. - Having control of your lifetime accumulation of personal property by passing these assets to family, friends, charity, and ministry;

 - The opportunity to carry out your stewardship responsibilities to care for your surviving spouse, parents, young children, disadvantaged children, adult children and/or grandchildren;